Velez Malaga discover best things to see and do

 Iglesia Santa Maria Mayor de la Encarnacion

 This is a beautiful church that dominates the city.
-Inside you will find the Semana Santa museum.
+Inside you will find the curious Semana Santa museum.

-The wall of the old Medina and the Puerta Real
+The wall of the old Medina

 La antigua muralla de la medina